 79 Seel St L1 4BB

-The Baltic Market has been a dog-friendly haven since it opened, with many a famous pooch of Instagram posing for shots in its aesthetically pleasing interiors.
+The Baltic Market has been a dog friendly Liverpool haven since it opened, with many a famous pooch of Instagram posing for shots in its aesthetically pleasing interiors.

 The market, set up by the masterminds behind Independent Liverpool, even hosts dress-up events for dogs, with the most recent costume fun being a Dogs of the Caribbean day.
 Attendees indulged in a dog market selling treats, food and drinks for lucky pooches.